top of page

 Introducing Ruffs

-I rely on him to calm my anxiety and provide stability and grounding when I'm having a moment.
+I rely on him to calm my anxiety and provide stability and grounding when I'm having a moment or meltdown.

 He'll often seek out others who are nervous, for cuddles, kisses and all the fuss.